Last Volkswagen Beetle drives into the sunset

 The Puebla factory, which already produces VW’s Tiguan SUV, will make the Tarek SUV in place of the Beetle starting in late 2020, Volkswagen de Mexico Chief Executive Steffen Reiche said.
 The bigger vehicles are more popular in the United States, the main export market for the Mexico factory.

-The last Beetles will be sold on Amazon.com (AMZN.O) in a move symbolizing the company’s embrace of the future, Reiche said.
+The last Beetles will be sold on Amazon.com in a move symbolizing the company’s embrace of the future, Reiche said.

 “Today is the last day.
 It has been very emotional,” he said.
 The current design was the third version of the Beetle after two earlier cancellations and revivals of the marque.